Waishengren: History

-Historically, waishengren elites dominated the government hierarchy during the martial law era on Taiwan; this, along with the corruption that occurred under Chen Yi's military government immediately following the Japanese surrender in 1945 and the subsequent 228 Incident, generated resentment among benshengren and was one of the main causes of the Taiwan independence movement.
+Historically, waishengren elites dominated the government hierarchy during the martial law era on Taiwan.
+The continued influx of waishengren migrants along with the corruption that occurred under Chen Yi's military government immediately following the Japanese surrender in 1945 caused inflation and economic inequality between the waishengren elites and native benshengren.
+This along with the subsequent 228 Incident, which resulted in the murder of several thousand Taiwanese civilians, generated resentment among benshengren and resulted in benshengren excluding waishengren from their social spheres.
+This exclusion often came in the form of preventing waishengren from using local facilities and purchasing from Taiwanese shops through acts of discrimination.
+This resentment also influenced the creation of a strong national Taiwanese identity, which eventually led to the Taiwanese Independence Movement in the 1990s.
 Although no longer dominating the government, waishengren elites still make up a large fraction of bureaucrats and military officers.

 On the other hand, many of the soldiers and refugees who arrived with the Kuomintang came without their families.
-Finding themselves destitute in an alien land with no relatives, some of them turned to violent game or suicide.
+Finding themselves destitute in an alien land with no relatives, some of them turned to violent crime or suicide.
 In the late 50s, waishengren crime rates were more than that of benshengren, and would not fall to benshengren levels until the 70s.
 Likewise, suicide rates for waishengren were double that of benshengren during the 50s.
-Violent crimes committed by waishengren vagrants caused fear and anger in the local benshengren, and the government often used public executions in to assuage the public, especially in extreme and publicized cases such as armed robbery, sex harassment, or murder.
+Violent crimes committed by waishengren vagrants caused fear and anger in the local benshengren, and the government often used public executions to assuage the public, especially in extreme and publicized cases such as armed robbery, sexual harassment, or murder.
 The influx of poor waishengren also put enormous pressure on housing, and resulted in the illegal construction of a large number of shantytowns in Taipei.
 On the other hand, waishengren elites with political connections could often obtain formerly Japanese-owned properties, sometimes at the expense of evicted benshengren who already lived there.